Ivy-Walobwa/DataStructure-n-Algorithms-JavaScript/README.md

-# Data Structures and Algorithms in JavaScript :rocket:
+# Data Structures and Algorithms :rocket:

+Data Structures and Algorithms implemented in:

+1. JavaScript
+2. Python
+3. R

+Implemented Algorithms:

+- Binary Search

+**Note** - the algorithms/data structures below are currently implemented in JS.
+An update is pending and in progress.

 ## Linked Lists